Scroll Trellis, LLC

 What plants work well on this narrow trellis?

-Clematis, morning glories, black-eyed Susan vine, star jasmine, honeysuckle, and other climbing plants that twine.
+Clematis, morning glories, black‑eyed Susan vine, star jasmine, honeysuckle, and other twining or vining plants that like to climb.

 Can I use more than one Narrow Trellis together?